 You may be concerned that if you have been in an Uber accident or an accident involving an Uber taxi that it would complicate things for you if you wished to make a personal injury claim.
 It is true that Uber accident claims do differ in some ways from both ordinary road accident claims and claims against other taxi companies and drivers.
 However it is still possible and fairly simple to make a claim for compensation if you have been hurt in an Uber accident.
 You can do so with our solicitors, and you can do it at no upfront financial cost to yourself with a no win no fee claim.

 If you wish to know more about how compensation claims for an accident in, or involving an Uber taxi then read on to find out more.
 You should also continue reading to find out about how no win no fee claims work and how to begin making a claim with the help of our no win no fee solicitors.
-To ask any questions to us directly, please feel free to make a phone call on NUMBER, or ask us to call you with this form.
-For more information about road traffic accidents in general click here.
+To ask any questions to us directly, please feel free to make a phone call on 0800 073 8801, or ask us to call you with this form.
+For more information about road traffic accidents, read on.

 - A Guide To Uber Accident Claims